 - 15. After installing a new needle bar, you must adjust the needle bar height.
-Refer to the peripheral operation manual for the adjustment procedure for needle bar height. - 16.
+Refer to the adjustment procedure for Needle Depth found later in this manual. - 16.
 When the needle bar height has been properly adjusted, reinstall the lower needle case cover.